mcasperson/SecondBrain/README.md

 # SecondBrain

+Imagine a world where you can have a conversation with your data.
+SecondBrain is a framework that allows you to do just that by linking plain text prompts with external data sources.
+The result is then presented an LLM to provide the information it needs to answer your questions.

+This means you can ask a question like:

+> Highlight the important changes made in the last 7 days in the GitHub repository "SecondBrain" owned by "mcasperson"

+and get a meaningful response.

+## How it works

 SecondBrain is a platform that allows you to have a conversation with your data.

 It works like this: